Skip to main content

 Location: Carnegie Mellon University

-Application deadline: March 15
+Application Deadline: March 1

-Part 1 of the program provides participants a virtual jumpstart by helping them build the skills needed for success in the in-person program.
+Part 1 of the program provides participants with a virtual jumpstart by helping them build the skills needed for success in the in-person program.
 Part 2 is the in-person, residential part of the program.
 During Part 2, students take courses, attend meetings, and complete and present their projects at the SAMS Symposium.

 6. Research Science Institute (RSI)

-Dates: Six weeks during the summer
+Dates: Five weeks during the summer

 Location: Massachusetts Institute of Technology (MIT)

-Application deadline: N/A
+Application Deadline: N/A

 The prestigious RSI takes place at the Massachusetts Institute of Technology (MIT) every year—just 100 high school juniors are selected to participate annually.
 Through the program, students learn theory in the classroom while gaining hands-on experience in science and technology research.